mer-hybris/hadk.sailfishos.org/setupsdk.rst

   EOF

-This ensures that the environment is setup correctly when you use the `ubu-chroot` command to enter the android sdk.
+This ensures that the environment is setup correctly when you use the ``ubu-chroot`` command to enter the Android SDK.

-You can also now simply type **hadk** when you work on a different DEVICE/VENDOR.
+It also creates an alias ``hadk`` that you can use to reset the environment variables in case you temporarily set it to some other values.

 Setup the Mer SDK
 -----------------

 The Mer SDK setup is described on `the Mer wiki`_.

-Ensure you are able to enter the Mer SDK before moving on.
+Ensure you are able to open a shell in the Mer SDK before moving on.

 .. _the Mer wiki: http://wiki.merproject.org/wiki/Platform_SDK